alttch/eva3/doc/items.rst

 values separating them with a special characters for further processing.

 The blank value is "null".
-It is not recommended to use "" (blank) value, because such values cannot be transmitted via MQTT correctly.
+It is not recommended to use "" (blank) value, because such values cannot be transmitted via :ref:`MQTT<mqtt>` correctly.
 In most cases, the system itself replaces the blank value with "null".

 Unit parameters
 ~~~~~~~~~~~~~~~